-More rigorously, the evaluation process looks at the rate of change, or slope, of average squared difference values.
-When this slope becomes lower than a user supplied threshold for all three color bands, a minima is said to have been reached, and any further attempts at clustering could yield only minimal improvement.
+though a predetermined lower bound of the average squared difference could be used to terminate learning, the lower bound value depends upon the number of clusters available to the system.
+With additional clusters, more colors can be independently represented.
+Independent representation of colors allows for a more accurate image reconstruction and a lower average squared difference between actual and reconstructed images.
 By using the rate of change of the average squared difference, the system can always converge to a locally (in the color space) good solution, regardless of how many clusters are available for it to use.
 It has been our experience that approximately 20 cluster-evaluate iterations are necessary for proper clustering of the initial input image.